Esri/esri-loader/README.md

 Ready to jump in?
 Follow the [Install](#install) and [Usage](#usage) instructions below to get started.
 Then see more in depth instructions on how to [configure esri-loader](#configuring-esri-loader).

 Want to learn more?
-Learn how esri-loader can help [improve application load performance](#lazy-loading-the-arcgis-api-for-javascript) and allow you to [use the API in server side rendered applications](#server-side-rendering).
+Learn how esri-loader can help [improve application load performance](#lazy-loading-the-arcgis-api-for-javascript) and allow you to [use the Maps SDK in server side rendered applications](#server-side-rendering).

 Looking for legacy examples from a variety of frameworks, or 3.x information?
 Visit the [archive](archived-examples.md) page.